 Step 2: Boil the water for ice green tea

 Let’s start with the most important part: Boil your water for brewing the tea!
 You can do this on the stovetop.
-Some people prefer electric tea kettles.
+Some people prefer electric tea kettles, which are a safe option.
 I use filtered tap water in an electric kettle.

 You will need 10–12 fluid ounces of water (average cup size) plus a splash more for each serving (thus allowing for evaporative loss).